Shangri-La Frontier: Manga

 A manga adaptation illustrated by Ryosuke Fuji has been serialized in Kodansha's Weekly Shōnen Magazine since July 15, 2020.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 16, 2020.
-As of October 17, 2025, 24 volumes have been released.
+As of July 16, 2026, 27 volumes have been released.

 In North America, Kodansha USA announced the English-language digital release of the manga in November 2020.
 In November 2021, Kodansha USA announced that it would begin releasing the series in print, with the first volume released on September 6, 2022.

 Anime

 In July 2022, an anime television series adaptation produced by C2C was announced.
 The series is directed by Toshiyuki Kubooka, with Hiroki Ikeshita serving as assistant director, Kazuyuki Fudeyasu supervising and writing the series' scripts, Ayumi Kurashima designing the characters, and Monaca composers Ryūichi Takada, Kuniyuki Takahashi, and Keiichi Hirokawa composing the music.
 The first 25-episode season aired from October 1, 2023, to March 31, 2024, on the Nichi-5 programming block on all JNN affiliates, including MBS and TBS.
-The first opening theme song is "Broken Games", performed by FZMZ, while the first ending theme song is "Ace", performed by Chico.
-The second opening theme song is "Danger Danger", performed by FZMZ featuring Icy (later revealed to be Reol), while the second ending theme song is "Gajumaru: Heaven in the Rain" (ガジュマル ～Heaven in the Rain～), performed by Reona.
+The first opening theme song is "Broken Games", performed by FZMZ, and the first ending theme song is "Ace", performed by Chico.
+The second opening theme song is "Danger Danger", performed by FZMZ featuring Icy (later revealed to be Reol), and the second ending theme song is "Gajumaru: Heaven in the Rain" (ガジュマル ～Heaven in the Rain～), performed by Reona.
 Aniplex collected the episodes on two DVD and Blu-ray Disc sets, released on March 27 and June 26, 2024.

 A second season aired from October 13, 2024, to March 30, 2025, on the same programming block.
-For the second season, the first opening theme song is "Queen", performed by Lisa, while the first ending theme song is "Anya no Dancer: Dancer in the Dark Night" (闇夜のダンサー -Dancer in the Dark Night), performed by Otoha.
-The second opening theme song is "Frontiers", performed by Awich, while the second ending theme is "RealitYhurts", performed by Cvlte.
+For the second season, the first opening theme song is "Queen", performed by Lisa, and the first ending theme song is "Anya no Dancer: Dancer in the Dark Night" (闇夜のダンサー -Dancer in the Dark Night), performed by Otoha.
+The second opening theme song is "Frontiers", performed by Awich, and the second ending theme is "RealitYhurts", performed by Cvlte.

 A third season was announced after the final episode of the second season.
+It is set to premiere on January 10, 2027, and will run for two consecutive cours.
+Hiro Ōki directs the third season, with Kubooka serving as chief director and Naoki Kotani as assistant director.

 English release

 Crunchyroll has licensed the series for streaming outside of East Asia.
-The company has released the first season on two Blu-ray Disc sets; the first volume was released on March 4, 2025, and the second one is set to release on April 9 of the same year.
+The company has released the first season on two Blu-ray Disc sets; the first volume was released on March 4, 2025, and the second one on April 9 of that same year.
+The second season was released on a single Blu-ray Disc set on April 24, 2026.
 Muse Communication licensed the series in Southeast Asia.

 Video game

 On July 7, 2022, a video game adaptation, developed by Netmarble Nexus and published by Netmarble, was announced.
+Titled Shangri-La Frontier: Nanatsu no Saikyō-shu (シャングリラ・フロンティア ～七つの最強種～, Shangurira Furontia Nanatsu no Saikyō-shu), it is set to release in 2026.